Tagged with:

 Subscribe to Learning Ecosystems

-My objective with this blog is to provide you with a broad-range of insights and resources regarding educational technology.
-Although the focus will be on integrating technology within institutions of higher education, K-12 teachers, administrators, and parents of students within K-12 will also benefit from these resources.
-I hope to address the quickly-changing landscapes out there, helping folks keep a pulse check on such items as:
+My objective with this blog is to provide you with a broad-range of insights and resources regarding some tools, technologies, and strategies that help people learn and communicate.
+I address elements that relate to the worlds of higher education, K-12, and the corporate training/development.
+I seek to identify and relay patterns and trends in the quickly-changing landscapes out there, helping folks keep a pulse check on such items as:

 • 1:1 computing, AI, personalized learning